kstenschke/tictac-track/README.md

 A simple but powerful personal timetracker, running on the command-line.
 It comes without external dependencies (no server or database).
-The application records work-entries directly to a local HTML file, ready for print at any time.
+The application records work-entries directly to an HTML file, ready for print at any time.
 The API provides options to export tracked data, and to send it to external issue tracking systems (e.g. Redmine).

 ## Table of contents